XoopsDocs/wggallery-tutorial/deutsch/the-user-side/album-image.md

 wgGallery beinhaltet ein umfassendes Tool für die Auswahl/Bearbeitung des Albumbildes.
 Sie können in verschiedenen Stellen \(z.B.
 [Albummanagement](album-management.md)\) die Möglichkeit zur "Bearbeitung Albumbild".

-Alle als Albumbild erstellte Bilder werden mit den in den Einstellungen [Optionenn für Bildverarbeitung](../preferences/options-for-image-processing) festgelegten Dimensionen erstellt.
+Alle als Albumbild erstellte Bilder werden mit den in den Einstellungen [Optionen für Bildverarbeitung](../preferences/options-for-image-processing) festgelegten Dimensionen erstellt.

-## Tabs of editor for album image
+## Tabs des Editors Albumbild

-### 1. Current
+### 1. Aktuell

-Tab current shows you current album image, if there is already one define.
+Registerblatt Aktuell zeigt das derzeit verwendete Albumbild, sofern schon eines definiert wurde.

 ![](../../.gitbook/assets/albumimage1.png)

-### 2. Use an image of album as album image
+### 2. Verwende im Album enthaltes Bild

 You can use on of the images, which are within your album.
 If you are editing a collection you will have all images of all subalbums available.
 On left side you get a preview of all images.
 Click on one in order to show it in bigger preview on right side.